-Its mountainous, barren terrain made it easy to defend it from attacks.
+Its mountainous, barren terrain made it easy to defend against attacks.
 It was only in 1776 that the area was declared a semi-independent tribal hegemony under the direct jurisdiction of Kapudan Pasha.

-One of the area’s chieftains was appointed Bey and it was only he who was responsible for keeping law and order.
+One of the area’s chieftains was appointed Bey, and he alone was responsible for keeping law and order.